 This has something to do with the security settings of your Office, Excel, Access or Word installation.
 The ActiveX component is blocked by the security settings when opening the file.

 You can change this by openning the document from a trusted location:

 1. Click the Microsoft Office Button and then click on teh Options button.

 2. Click Trust Center, click Trust Center Settings, and then click Trusted Location.

 3. Add the path of your document file to the trusted locations.

 License is not accepted

-Unfortunately, we use the full version an get error message that we lack the license!?
+Unfortunately, we use the full version and get an error message that we lack the license?

-If you receive an error message under Access after you installed the full version and the license files, this is because Access did not recognize the the change of the license from the Trial version to the full version.
+If you receive an error message under Access after you installed the full version and the license files, this is because Access did not recognize the change of the license from the Trial version to the full version.